Cosmological parameter inference with Bayesian statistics: Numerical tools

 \subsection{MCMC techniques for parameter inference}

-The purpose of a MCMC algorithm is to build up a sequence of points (called ``\textbf{chain}") in a parameter space in order to evaluate the posterior of Eqn. \eqref{BayesT}.
-In this section we review the basic results for this procedure in a simplistic way, but for curious readers it is recommendable to check \cite{mcmc1, mcmc2, mcmc3, mcmc4} for the Markov chain theory.
+The purpose of the MCMC algorithm is to build up a sequence of points (called \textbf{{chain}}) in a parameter space in order to evaluate the posterior of Equation \eqref{BayesT}.
+In this section, we review the basic steps for this procedure in a simplistic way; however, it is recommendable to check \cite{medel, mcmc1, mcmc2, mcmc3, mcmc4} for a more formal version of the {MCMC} theory.

-A \textbf{Monte Carlo} simulation is assigned to algorithms that use random number generators to approximate a specific quantity.
-On the other hand, a sequence $X_1,X_2,...$ of elements of some set is a \textbf{Markov Chain} if the conditional distribution of $X_{n+1}$ given $X_1,...,X_n$ depends only on $X_n$.
+A \textbf{{Monte Carlo}} simulation is assigned to algorithms that use random number generators to approximate a specific quantity.
+On the other hand, a sequence $X_1,X_2,\ldots$ of elements of some set is a \textbf{Markov Chain} if the conditional distribution of $X_{n+1}$ given $X_1,\ldots,X_n$ depends only on $X_n$.
 In other words, a Markov Chain is a process where we can compute subsequent steps based only in the information given at the present.
-An important property of a Markov Chain is that it converges to a stationary state where successive elements of the chain are samples from the target distribution, in our case it converges to the posterior $P(\theta|D,H)$.
-In this way we can estimate all the usual quantities of interest out of it (mean, variance, etc).
+An important property of a Markov Chain is that it converges to a stationary state where successive elements of the chain are samples from the target distribution; in our case, it converges to the posterior $P(\theta|D,H)$.
+Hence, we can estimate all the usual quantities of interest out of the posterior (mean, variance, etc.).

-The combination of both procedures is called a \textbf{MCMC}.
+The combination of both procedures is called an MCMC.
 The number of points required to get good estimates in MCMCs is said to scale linearly with the number of parameters, so this method becomes much faster than grids as the dimensionality increases.

-The target density is approximated by a set of delta functions
+The target density is approximated by a set of delta functions:

-being $N$ the number of points in the chain.
+with $N$ being the number of points in the chain.
 Then, the posterior mean is computed as

 where $\simeq$ follows because the samples $\theta_i$ are generated out of the posterior by construction.
 Then, we can estimate any integrals (such as the mean, variance, etc.) as